 You need to keep going back and continuously make conscious efforts to listen to your customers and give them what they want.

-`Ways to collect voice of the customer data
+8 Ways to collect Voice of the Customer data

 You should try to collect data about from multiple sources so that you get a well-rounded view of what your customers want from you.
-Here are a few of the methods you can use to collect voice of the customer data.
+Here are a few of the methods you can use for voice of the customer data collection.

-With chat systems, you can broadcast a survey to your customers over 14 chat channels, including Messenger and WhatsApp.
+With chat systems, you can broadcast a Voice of the Customer survey over 14 chat channels, including Messenger and WhatsApp.
 A chatbot could handle the basic questions and you could rope in a live chat agent when you require detailed information.

 These live agents can help you dive deeper and get to the root of the issues that your customers are facing.
 Rather than just solving minor surface-level problems, you could actually fix the underlying issues that are causing them.